WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 6 STEPS

 Here is the most crucial step on what to do when constipated on the toilet.

-Strain and push the rectum
+Push the rectum

-If you feel that the large intestine and the rectum are ready to eliminate the stool, then push the intestines and rectum hard.
 Try to visualize and feel how the matter inside the large intestine moves towards the rectum.

-Repeat step six as follows:
+Repeat this step as follows:

 • Take a pause.